okonomichiyaki/supercat/010-F03-magnate.md

 - Resource matching Monopoly in the supply

 Events
-: If bot has more than half of any type of resource, and does not have the matching Monopoly, then Events are considered <ins>effective</ins>.
+: If bot has more than half of any type of resource, and does not have the matching Monopoly, then Events are considered effective.

 Imperial Council Decided
 : If bot has more than half of the total resources of any type in play, bot will resolve Edicts.